bocadilloproject/bocadillo/docs/api/templates.md

 :::

 - __app (any)__:
-    an application object.
-May implement the [RoutingMixin] API.
+    an optional application object.
+May be a subclass of [RoutingMixin].
 - __directory (str)__:
     The directory where templates should be searched for.
     Passed to the `engine`.